jean-pierreBoth/coreset/README.md

 Especially we are interested in case where the data cannot be loaded entirely in memory and need a streaming approach.

 The method relies on obtaining a coreset for the metric used in the problem.
 A k-coreset is a sampled summary of a much smaller number of points *k*.
-The points have a weight attached and are selected to approximate the cost of dispatching the original dataset to **every** subset of k points.
+The points are selected to approximate the cost of dispatching the original dataset to **every** subset of k points.
-It is thus possible to get an approximate clustering of the whole data from the coreset.
+The drawback is that the selected points have now **weights** attached to the selected points.

 ## References to implemented algorithms